The Stringer: Critical reception

+On the review aggregator website Rotten Tomatoes, the film has a 92% "Fresh" rating, based on 24 reviews.

 David Friend, writing for Vanity Fair, wrote that "the power of the film does not reside in the filmmakers' investigative ingenuity.
 The movie rises and falls on the testimony of Nghe—and the memories movingly recounted by his family members, including his daughters and his brother-in-law, Tran Van Than.
 These accounts are riveting."
 However, Friend also acknowledged some of the film's "missing pieces" such as a lack of testimony from Ut and Phuc.
 He also found it "unconvincing" that the AP intentionally covered up the photograph's wrongful credit while recognizing the strength of the AP's rebuttal.
 Ultimately, Friend concluded: "See the film and judge for yourself."

 The Hollywood Reporter found Nguyen and Knight's account of the photograph "convincing" and concluded that "The story that Nguyen's film methodically but sensitively dismantles is an indelible part of the collective unconscious, and a key element of the story of AP...
 Its response, as reported by the filmmakers, will surprise no one who’s ever been gaslighted by an organization.
 It’s dispiriting nonetheless."

 RogerEbert.com concluded that the film "builds to a scene of forensic investigation that is just phenomenal as a team of French experts takes photos and footage from that day to prove near-conclusively who took the shot...
-In an era when the very institution of journalism is in decline, it’s almost comforting to see people like Knight fighting for its validity."
+In an era when the very institution of journalism is in decline, it's almost comforting to see people like Knight fighting for its validity."

 Flickering Myth gave the film four out of five stars, writing that "As much as the film is about questioning the Associated Press, who certainly seem guilty and powerful enough to cut any whistleblower down to size, there is something more insidious at play of trusted, mostly white journalists not only potentially toying with history but the lives of Vietnamese war correspondents."
 Moveable Fest similarly argued that the film's most "powerful conclusion" was demonstrating how Vietnamese media lacked acknowledgment for their contributions to the reportage of the Vietnam War.

 Yunghi Kim, a photojournalist and Pulitzer Prize finalist, called the film an "attempted slander of a beloved trailblazing Asian photographer by a group of white producers."
 Nguyen countered by stating that the film had a team of mostly people of color and women.